PeterBengtson/AWS-Core-SSO-Configuration/README.md

-Keeping AWSSecurityAuditPowerUsers with AWSPowerUserAccess Keeping AWSSecurityAuditors with AWSReadOnlyAccess Keeping AWSServiceCatalogAdmins with AWSServiceCatalogAdminFullAccess Keeping sunstone-account-administration with AWSServiceCatalogAdminFullAccess Keeping sunstone-cost-management with BillingAccess
+Keeping AWSSecurityAuditPowerUsers with AWSPowerUserAccess Keeping AWSSecurityAuditors with AWSReadOnlyAccess Keeping AWSServiceCatalogAdmins with AWSServiceCatalogAdminFullAccess Keeping acme-inc-cloud-administration with AWSAdministratorAccess Keeping acme-inc-account-administration with AWSServiceCatalogAdminFullAccess Keeping acme-inc-cost-management with BillingAccess
 ```